inkling/Subliminal/README.md

 2. "Share" the "Integration Tests" scheme to make it available to the CI server: in Xcode, click "Product" -> "Schemes" -> "Manage Schemes…", click the "Shared" checkbox next to the scheme, and check the resulting file into source control.
-3. Enable GUI scripting: Open System Preferences and check Enable Access for Assistive Devices in the Accessibility preference pane.
+3. Enable GUI scripting: Open System Preferences and check "Enable Access for Assistive Devices in the Accessibility" preference pane.

 A minimal test runner would then look something like this: